 SoftActivity Monitor is an employee monitoring solution for insider threat protection that helps organizations:

-- protect against insider threats and IP theft
+- protect against IP theft and inappropriate computer use at work;

 SoftActivity Monitor is very useful in preventing confidential data from leaving the network, while letting users focus on their core business.
 The software is completely invisible to monitored users and only administrators have the capability to install or remove the application.